TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiver.md

 ## Cloud9

-> This is your Workspace.
+> Your development environment, in the cloud.
+Cloud9 combines a powerful online code editor with a full Ubuntu workspace in the cloud.
+This is your Workspace.
 We maintain it, you control it

 - [Cloud9 Homepage](https://c9.io/)